Universal thermodynamics of an SU($N$) Fermi-Hubbard Model: Model and Methods

 Eq.~\eqref{eq:nlce_sum} follows directly from the definition of the $W_P(c)$.
 Eq.~\eqref{eq:nlce_sum} is an infinite sum over all clusters, and the key idea of the NLCE is to truncate this sum to clusters of small size (different variants use different measures of size) and evaluate properties on each cluster using exact diagonalization (ED).
 Here we truncate the sum over clusters based on the number of sites, performing calculations up to five site clusters, which shows good convergence (see Appendix~\ref{App::ed_compare}).

 The Hilbert space dimension increases rapidly with $N$, limiting the size of clusters that can be included in the expansion, and we use multiple methods to reduce the computational cost in order to reach 5-site clusters for SU(6).
 The most straightforward is to account for the SU($N$) symmetry, in particular its abelian symmetries (the $N$ conserved flavor numbers) and the flavor permutation symmetry.
 Additionally, for $N=6$, we truncate the Hilbert space in the Fock basis using two criteria: (1) We include only basis states with a number of particles below a cutoff value (chosen to be 6, which is one larger than the number of sites in the largest cluster), and (2) We include only basis states whose interactions energy is less than a cutoff value (chosen to be $3U$).
 These choices provide highly accurate (several decimal places) results over the temperature and density ranges of interest in this paper, though at high temperatures or densities they can break down.
-Appendix~\ref{App::nlce_trunc} provides details of these truncations and the calculations' convergence.
+Appendix~\ref{App::nlce_trunc} provides details of these truncations and the calculations' convergence~\bibnote{The idea of truncating the Hilbert space is not new, see for example, Ref.~\cite{Bhattaram2019}, where authors limit the thermal averages to a fraction of low-lying states and use Lanczos algorithm to reduce the computational cost of full diagonalization.}.

 The NLCE is much more accurate than an exact diagonalization (ED) that uses the same number of (or even more) sites.
 At all temperatures considered, the 5-site NLCE calculations are dramatically more accurate than $3\times 2$ ED calculations in either periodic or open boundary conditions to quite low temperatures.
 In fact, at least for temperatures where the NLCE is convergent and the density $\langle n \rangle=1$ case that is our main focus, even a 2-site NLCE calculation outperforms the $3 \times 2$ ED, despite requiring enormously less computational resources.
 We note that this is, to our knowledge, the first application of NLCE to the SU($N$) FHM.
 The convergence with expansion order and comparisons with ED are discussed in Appendix~\ref{App::ed_compare}.